hamsterbyte/richparse/README.md

-# richlib
+# richparse

 A Rust library for parsing rich text markup into ANSI escape sequences for terminal output.

-`richlib` allows you to define styled text using a simple HTML-like tag syntax within your strings, and it automatically converts these into the appropriate ANSI escape codes for display in modern terminal emulators.
+`richparse` allows you to define styled text using a simple HTML-like tag syntax within your strings, and it automatically converts these into the appropriate ANSI escape codes for display in modern terminal emulators.
 This enables easy creation of colorful and formatted command-line interfaces.

-## Supported Tags
+## Features

 ### Colors (Foreground & Background)